bseltz-cohesity/scripts/python/protectWindowsV2/README.md

 * -x, --exclude: (optional) file path to exclude (use multiple times for multiple paths)
 * -f, --excludefile: (optional) a text file full of exclude file paths
 * -m, --skipnestedmountpoints: (optional - 6.3 and below) if omitted, nested mount paths are not skipped
-* -t, --skipnestedmountpointtypes: (optional - 6.4 and above) repeat for each mount type to exclude (e.g. -t nfs -t xfs)
 * -sd, --storagedomain: (optional) name of storage domain to create job in (default is DefaultStorageDomain)
 * -p, --policyname: (optional) name of protection policy to use for new job (only required for new job)
 * -tz, --timezone: (optional) time zone for new job (default is US/Eastern)